 To access this library in a SAS program include the following type of libname statement:

 LIBNAME library “C:\PracTools\”;

+To be sure that SAS searches that library for formats use

+options fmtsearch=(library)

 The folder name PracTools should be changed to the location where you save the format file.
-This format library will give access to the variable and value labels for the fields in RCCPDS57.sas7bdat.
+This format library will give access to the variable and value labels for the fields in sofr.sas7bdat.

 Variable Values and Value Labels for the RESPSTAT variable